danielhrisca/asammdf/README.rst

 *asammdf* supports both MDF version 3 and 4 formats.

-*asammdf* support Python 2.7, and Python > 3.4
+*asammdf* works on Python 2.7, and Python >= 3.4

 Project goals
 =============
 The main goals for this library are:

 * to be faster than the other Python based mdf libraries
-* clean and simple data types
+* to have clean and eays to understand code base

 Features
 ========